Bowling Party Ideas: retro & modern

 - Below are step by step instructions for how to decorate a retro bowling dessert table / buffet table.

-- Alternatively, there are a few bowling themed fabrics you could use, such as the ones below, including some which have a retro design.
+- Alternatively, there are a few bowling themed fabrics from supplier 3 you could use, such as the ones below, including some which have a retro design.

 - You can make your own retro bowling sign to hang above your bowling dessert table using some free fonts available to download.
 The first retro font is called Fontdinerdotcom Sparky (below, by fontdiner on fontspace).
 Just download, unzip (using winzip or another free unzip program) then drag the font files into your font folder on your computer.
 The upper case version is what I used to create the "Bradley's" part of the bowling dessert table illustration above.
 Just print each letter off on individual pieces of card then arrange on the wall (either use colored cardstock or just add a colored rectangle in Word, Powerpoint or whatever software you're using).
 The lower case version is what I used to create the "All Star Lanes" part of the bowling dessert table illustration above.
 The lower case version also includes the little star symbol which gives it a really retro feel.